Background

 KIDS Project Website

 This is the homepage for the Kansas Individual Data on Students system.
-Here you can access the KIDS system by using your KSDE user name and password, find important documentation, register for training opportunities, and much more.
+Here you can access the KIDS system by using your KSDE username and password, find important documentation, register for training opportunities, and much more.

 ENRL Collection

-The 2022-2023 ENRL Collection is open from 09/20/2022 to 10/10/2022
+The 2024-2025 ENRL Collection is open from 09/20/2024 to 10/10/2024

 The ENRL Collection focuses on gathering enrollment and program participation information on students.
 This is the data that is used to populate sections of the Principal's Building Report (PBR) and the Superintendent's Organizational Report (SO66) which are in turn used for state funding (based on the September 20th Rule) and for some federal funding calculations.